Frequently Asked Questions

 After the deadline to drop a course, students may withdraw from a class.
 For semester length courses, students may withdraw after the drop period, through the twelfth week of class.
 Deadlines for withdrawing are prorated for shorter classes and terms.
 Withdrawing from a class will result in a notation of “W” on student transcripts, signifying that the student has withdrawn.
 A “W” is not an academic grade and does not affect your GPA.
 However, your financial aid and academic progress may be impacted.
 Students are required to meet with their instructor or an advisor before withdrawing.

 Auditing is registering for a class, but not for the purpose of earning a grade and credits.
 An “AU” is noted on student transcripts for any class that students audit.
 Requirements for auditing are determined by the instructor.
 Students who initially enroll in a class for credit, but decide to change the status to audit, must obtain instructor approval and submit the appropriate form to Student Services.
-Selecting audit must be completed prior to the end of the twelfth week of a semester and is prorated for shorter classes.
+Selecting audit must be completed during the add/drop period.

 FAFSA (Free Application for Federal Student Aid)

 When is the best time to fill out my FAFSA?

 The best time to complete the Free Application for Federal Student Aid (FAFSA) is as early as possible after the first of the calendar year for the upcoming academic year (ex. complete your FAFSA for the 2012/2013 school year after January 1, 2012).